Information for Authors

 Authors should also suggest a short running title.
 Please do not add the running title as a header.

 Please provide a short statement that highlights the novelty of the manuscript in less than 30 words, and include it on the title page above the abstract.
 This statement appears under the title on the online table of contents page.
 When writing this statement please bear in mind that it should be short and simple.
 It should contain the central finding of your work.
 Please think carefully about the wording and treat it as an opportunity to further entice readers to access your research.

 The Abstract should summarize concisely in no more than 250 words, the rationale, main findings, main conclusions, and wider implications of the study.
 It should contain no discursive matter or references.

 Authors should suggest no fewer than six key words for their article in alphabetical order.

 ABBREVIATIONS, NUMBERS AND DATES

-Dates should be cited thus: 7 June 2009 and the 24 hour clock should be used.
+Dates should be cited: 7 June 2009, and the 24 hour clock should be used.